+cookie-secret

-sit-secret If set, this is a shared secret used for generating and verifying Source Identity Token EDNS options within a anycast cluster.
-If not set the system will generate a random secret at startup.
+If set, this is a shared secret used for generating and verifying EDNS COOKIE options within an anycast cluster.
+If not set, the system will generate a random secret at startup.
 The shared secret is encoded as a hex string and needs to be 128 bits for AES128, 160 bits for SHA1 and 256 bits for SHA256.

+rfc2308-type1

-rfc2308-type1 Setting this to yes will cause the server to send NS records along with the SOA record for negative answers.
+Setting this to yes will cause the server to send NS records along with the SOA record for negative answers.
 The default is no.

-Not yet implemented in BIND 9.
+Note Not yet implemented in BIND 9.